raspberrypilearning/grandpa-scarer/worksheet.md

 ![](images/button.jpg)

-Buttons work on this concept - you have two wires, one connected to ground and the other to one of the GPIO pins on the Pi.
-You would think that if you set this pin as an input then you'd very easily be able to view the button being pressed.
-Sadly that is not the case.
-If we do this then the Pi will not know what state the button is in.
-This is called a floating input and even things like moving the wires will cause it to change randomly...
-In order to fix this we need to use the Pi's inbuilt pull up resistors.
-These are clever little things as they 'pull up' the button into one state.
-That way when you hit it the Pi will see that it has definitely changed.
+Buttons work on this concept - you have twi wires, one connected to ground the other connected to a GPIO pin.
+When you press the button the circuit completes and the GPIO pin sees ground.
+You would think that is all that is needed but if we leave it at that, we may get left with a "floating input".
+A floating input occures when the GPIO pin is connected to nothing (aka when the button is not being pressed it is connected to nothing).
+The issue with this is the GPIO pin value with float back and forth between a 0 and 1 randomly.

+###Pull up resistors

+To fix this issue, we use the Raspberry Pi's clever little built in pull of resistors.
+These work by connecting the GPIO pin to 3.3v via a very large resistance resistor (usually 10k!).
+This is a difficult path for the current to take so it only takes it as a last resort.
+If the button isn't pushed this is the only option so the GPIO pin sees 3.3v, but if the button is pressed, it sees the much easier to get to ground (as it has no massive resistor).
+We could quite easily build this circuit on a breadboard ourselves but the Raspberry Pi has it built in on every GPIO pin so why create more work for ourselves?

+###Wiring it up

 Now that you understand the basic principles behind the button's operation lets wire it up.
 First off you should have two wires connected to two of the pins on your button.
 The one we used had two clearly marked pins for this however it is not uncommon for buttons (especially the breadboard variety) to have four legs - these are just two sets of two and so make sure that you only wire up one set.
 TIP: Colour code them.
 Our wires were around six meters long in order for a maximum scaring distance!